Star Trek: Picard: Audio drama

 Simon & Schuster announced an audio-exclusive story, titled No Man's Land, in January 2022.
 Written by Kirsten Beyer and Mike Johnson, the story is set after the series' first-season finale and follows the characters Raffi and Seven of Nine, with Michelle Hurd and Jeri Ryan reprising their respective roles from the series.
 Fred Tatasciore, John Kassir, and John Cutmore-Scott also star in the drama, which was released on February 22, 2022.

 Spin-offs

 Star Trek: Short Treks

-When the first season of the Discovery companion series Star Trek: Short Treks was being released in December 2018, CBS CCO David Nevins said there would be more shorts released before the premiere of Picard.
-In February 2019, Kurtzman said future shorts could tie directly into series other than Discovery.
-At San Diego Comic-Con 2019, Kurtzman announced that the second season of Short Treks would include a "teaser" for Picard set 15 years before the start of the series.
-Titled "Children of Mars", the short was released on January 9, 2020, and depicts the synthetic attack on Mars from Picards backstory from the perspective of two school children.
+When the Discovery companion series Star Trek: Short Treks was being released in December 2018, CBS chief creative officer David Nevins said more shorts would be released before Picard.
+In February 2019, Kurtzman said future shorts could tie-into series other than Discovery.
+At the 2019 San Diego Comic-Con, Kurtzman announced that the second group of Short Treks would include a teaser for Picard set 15 years before the start of the series.
+Titled "Children of Mars", the short was released on January 9, 2020, and depicts the synthetic attack on Mars from the first season's backstory.
+This is told from the perspective of two school children.

-Other
+Potential film continuation

+Stewart said in November 2022 that he would like to make another Star Trek film with the cast of The Next Generation.
+He reiterated this wish in February 2023, praising the ending of Picard but feeling there were questions left unanswered and saying "it might be a good idea to look at Jean-Luc Picard one more time in a different atmosphere, and then wrap him up with certainty."
+That April, Paramount+ announced that the franchise was expanding into television films with Star Trek: Section 31.
+In June, Stewart said he still thought a film would be an appropriate way to end his time as Picard, but there had been "no eager response" from the studio about the idea and he had been asked to stop talking about it.
+In his memoir Making It So which was released later that year, Stewart said he was "gently pushing" Paramount to make a Picard film and had discussed the idea with Frakes, Burton, and Spiner.
+He said they were all open to reprising their roles in the film and Frakes was his personal first choice to direct.
+In January 2024, Stewart said he had just been told that a Star Trek film was being written for him to star in and he should expect to receive the script in the next week or so.
+The next month, Matalas said he was open to making a television film that could serve as a backdoor pilot for his proposed Star Trek: Legacy spin-off series, as long as he could hire the cast and crew that he wanted.
+By the end of March, Kurtzman was considering a follow-up to Picard as one of the next Star Trek television films if Section 31 was successful.